Deploy a Smart Contract with Hardhat

 Deploy your contract by executing the script:

-npx hardhat run scripts/deploy.js --network testnet
+npx hardhat run scripts/deploy.ts --network testnet

 Copy the deployed address—you'll need this in subsequent steps.